- This event has passed.

 The History of Street Art with Roger Gastman and Bob Peck

-August 18 @ 1:00 pm - 4:00 pm| FREE
+August 18, 2018 @ 1:00 pm - 3:00 pmFREE

 Title of Program: The History of Street Art with Roger Gastman and Bob Peck

-Date of Program: Saturday, August 18th, 1:00 – 4:00pm
+Date of Program: Saturday, August 18th, 1:00 – 3:00pm

-As part of ART BITES series of programming, the AAWR is proud to present The History of Street Art with Roger Gastman and Bob Peck on Saturday, August 18th, 1:00 – 4:00pm
+As part of ART BITES series of programming, the AAWR is proud to present The History of Street Art with Roger Gastman and Bob Peck on Saturday, August 18th, 1:00 – 3:00pm.

 The History of Street Art will be held in conjunction with AAWR’s summer exhibition, GRAPHIC- the Counter Culture of Cartoons, Comics & Graphic Novels in Northeast Ohio which will open at the Artists Archives on July 19th, 2018.
 The program will be held on the lower “ramp level” of 78th Street Studios, who are also proud sponsors of the event.

 This two-part presentation will cover both the regional graffiti/street art scene as well as the broader history of street art on a national and international level.

 Cleveland artist Bob Peck began his long career with street art and is considered one of the region’s leading experts in the genre.
 Peck has exhibited his abstract, graffiti-inspired paintings in galleries for over a decade and has been creating commissioned public art and murals for nearly twenty years.
 Peck’s portion of the presentation will focus on the history of Cleveland graffiti from the 1980’s to present day.
 It will showcase photos of regional work, spotlight local artists/crews and even include a few harrowing stories of “close calls and sketchy situations” while painting.
-Click HERE to watch a video on Peck’s work.